motdotla/writings/articles/notions.md

 # Notions

+[+] Movie email a day

+[+] SendgridJS - JS frontend to send email through sendgrid.

+[+] Part 2 of visage grid.
+Email in the emails to add people to your list to identify.

 Ruby gem using sendgrid and fallback to mandrill.

 Email only authentication.
 Password less.

-[+] Movie email a day

-[+] SendgridJS - JS frontend to send email through sendgrid.

 Sendgrid Wordpress plugin